 - Cycling accidents.
 Again, a claim might be possible if your child was knocked off a bike by a negligent road user.

 - Slips, trips and falls.
-If your child fell down some stairs at the cinema, for example, because of loose or damaged carpet, a claim might be possible.
+If your child fell down some stairs at the cinema, for example, because of a loose or damaged carpet, a claim might be possible.

 - Nursery school accidents.
 If a nursery school’s negligence led to an accident in which your child injured their head, you could take action against them.